amaan784/arm-firstflight-infer-lab/docs/RUNBOOK.md

 - [ ] Repo stays public, free of charge, and the `arm-bench` workflow stays runnable through the end of the Judging Period (**Aug 17 – Sep 4, 2026 4:00pm PT**) — don't archive, rename, or make it private after submitting
+- [ ] Name the concrete Arm64 silicon + instance you benchmarked on in the write-up (e.g.
+      "GitHub-hosted `ubuntu-24.04-arm` = Azure Cobalt 100 / Neoverse N2, 4 vCPU", or your
+      Graviton instance type) — the rules ask entrants to document their own test environment
+- [ ] Open the Devpost **"Enter a Submission"** form early and check its actual fields — it is login-gated, so nobody can verify from outside whether it asks for anything extra
 - [ ] Remaining `docs/CONFIRM_ON_ARM.md` items resolved or consciously accepted

 ## Troubleshooting